'Wolf Hall' brings deceit, betrayal of Tudor England to Broadway

-NEW YORK (Reuters) - The Tudor court of England’s King Henry VIII, with all its intrigue, greed and betrayal, comes alive on Broadway in “Wolf Hall Parts One & Two,” the theatrical adaptation of author Hilary Mantel’s award-winning historical novels.
+NEW YORK, April 10 (Reuters) - The Tudor court of England’s King Henry VIII, with all its intrigue, greed and betrayal, comes alive on Broadway in “Wolf Hall Parts One & Two,” the theatrical adaptation of author Hilary Mantel’s award-winning historical novels.

 Based on Mantel’s books, “Wolf Hall” and “Bring Up the Bodies,” which also spawned a six-part BBC mini series showing on PBS television, the performances chronicle the politics and power struggles of Henry VIII.